Working while studying

 Career resources at NorQuest:

-• CareerQuest Hub: check out our NorQuest student job board portal to help you get started on your job search
+• CareerQuest Hub: check out our NorQuest student job board portal to help you get started on your job search.

-• Career Centre: prepare yourself for finding off-campus employment and learn how to plan for career success
+• Career Centre: prepare yourself for finding off-campus employment and learn how to plan for career success.

-• Career Coaching: you can meet with a NorQuest career coach for free while you are a student at NorQuest and up to 6 months after graduation
+• Career Coaching: you can meet with a NorQuest Career Coach for free while you are a student at NorQuest and up to 6 months after graduation.

 Important!
 It is illegal to study and work in Canada without appropriate authorization.
-Working illegally could result in:

 • inadmissibility and deportation